-Community Needs Assessment
+Community Needs Assessment Process

-The community needs assessment will be updated annually and be available to all members of the ROSC Council as well as all community members on the ROSC website.
-Keeping the community needs assessment up to date will be the responsibility of the System of Care Coordinator.
+The community needs assessment will be updated annually and be available to all members of the ROSC Council as well as community members on the ROSC website.
+Keeping the community needs assessment up to date will be the responsibility of the Assessment Team and Project Coordinator.

-ROSC Council members are responsible for communicating with the System of Care Coordinator on any organizational updates that need to be added or removed from the community needs assessment.
+ROSC Council members are responsible for communicating with the Project Coordinator any organizational updates that need to be added or removed from the Community Needs Assessment.